SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 08 January, 2023 at 12:41:28
+# Last Refreshed - 08 January, 2023 at 13:21:14
 The Latest Activity was a VirtualRide -

 <b>Zwift - Race: STAGE 1: FLAT IS FAST—Tick Tock (D) on Tick Tock in Watopia</b>

 which happened on 07 January, 2023 at 13:13:18

-Which is 0 years, 0 months, 0 days, 23 hours and 28 minutes since the last refresh!
+Which is 0 years, 0 months, 1 days, 0 hours and 7 minutes since the last refresh!

 You can see it here https://www.strava.com/activities/8352583648